rdi-berkeley/understanding_llms/index.md

 - ***Prerequisite:*** **Prospective students should have taken CS 182/282A Deep Neural Networks or its equivalent(s) and had some hands-on experience with deep learning.**

 - Prospective students should ***first try enrolling in the course through CalCentral***.
 The class number of CS 194-267 (for undergraduate students) is 34188 and the class number of CS 294-267 (for graduate students) is 34187.
-Please join the waitlist if the course is full. ***Please fill in the [enrollment petition form](https://forms.gle/g9SJYTzCY14HVcsc9) if you are on or cannot join the waitlist***.
+Please join the waitlist if the course is full. ***Please fill in the <a href="https://forms.gle/g9SJYTzCY14HVcsc9" style="text-decoration: none; color: hsl(232, 50%, 50%); background-color: white;" onmouseover="this.style.textDecoration='underline';" onmouseout="this.style.textDecoration='none';" onfocus="this.style.outline='auto';" onblur="this.style.outline='none';">enrollment petition form</a> if you are on or cannot join the waitlist***.
 We will reach out to you if your petition is approved.

 <!-- - ***For course announcements, please join our [edstem](https://edstem.org/us/courses/41945/discussion/).*** -->
 <!-- - ***<span style="color:red">Do not email the course staff or GSI.
 For private matters, post a private question on edstem and make sure it is visible to all teaching staff.</span>*** -->